SwedbankPay/developer.swedbankpay.com/resources/partners.md

 title: Partners
 menu_order: 7
 sidebar_icon: handshake
-hide_from_sidebar: true
 description: |
-    We have a lot of partners who help us deliver the best payment experience.
+    We have a lot of partners who help us create the best payment experience.
     Select a country to see who we are collaborating with in your market(s).
 ---